NonoHM/nonohm.github.io/_posts/2024-02-27-THM-Identity-and-Access-Management.md

 ## Task 9 - Access Control Models

 A system controls access to various resources based on the chosen model.
-Somme of the common ones are:
+Some of the common ones are:

 1. Discretionary Access Control (DAC)
 2. Role-Based Access Control (RBAC)